Are You At Risk for Gum Disease?

 Gum disease is not, however, a genetic disease, so all this means is that you might have a genetic predisposition for it.
-The good news is that if you know this and act on it by maintaining great oral hygiene and seeing your dentist on a consistent basis, you can fight that predisposition.
+The good news is that if you know this and act on it by maintaining great oral hygiene and seeing your dentist or periodontist on a consistent basis, you can fight that predisposition.

 People going through these hormonal changes may notice that their gums are bright red, puffy, tender, and bleed when they brush or floss.
 The key to battling this risk factor is keeping the teeth as clean as possible, so there is nothing for your gums to overreact about.